-The Courts have to ensure that their decisions are enforced and are never happy when their orders are contravened.
+The Courts have to ensure that their decisions are enforced and are never happy when you break family court orders.

 Contravening, or ‘breaching’ a Family Law Court Order is a serious matter and the Family Court of Australia can impose upon the offender a fitting punishment.

-Under the Family Law Act 1975 (Cth), there are a number of penalties available to punish the party who is found to have contravened Court Orders.
+If a court order is ignored, under the Family Law Act 1975 (Cth), there are several penalties available to punish the party who is found to have contravened Court Orders.

 The Court may make an order: